ASU/asu-unity-stack/packages/unity-bootstrap-theme/UPGRADE.md

 ### ensure fontawesome is included/required/imported

-### update Unity design component markup used by your application.
+### Update Unity design component markup used by your application.
 Most design components' markup changed little or not at all in this update.
 A few to pay close attention to are:

-TODO X
+#### Update Accordion markup

+- Accordions have deprecated the use of `foldable-card` classes.
+Instead, use `accordion` and `accordion-item` classes.
+- The `foldable-card-header` class has been replaced with `accordion-header` and the `foldable-card-header-button` class has been replaced with `accordion-button`.
+- The `foldable-card-body` class has been replaced with `accordion-body`.

+**Accordions require the use of Javascript to function.
+If using Webspark, this has already been done for you.
+If using the Unity Bootstrap 5 theme in a standalone application, you will need to import the bundled bootstrap javascript file which is available in `@asu/unity-bootstrap-theme/dist/js/bootstrap.bundle.min.js`**

 TODO Y
 TODO Z